-2020 FINANCIAL HIGHLIGHTS
+2022 FINANCIAL HIGHLIGHTS

-The Westgate CRA's governmental-wide total net position at the end of the year was \$14,274,181.
-Of this amount, \$5,747,051 is unrestricted, which is available to meet the Westgate CRA's commitments.
+The Westgate CRA's governmental-wide total net position at the end of the year was \$15,160,351.
+Of this amount, \$6,765,755 is unrestricted, which is available to meet the Westgate CRA's commitments.

-The Westgate CRA's total investment in capital assets, net of related debt, accounts for \$ 7,569,266 of the total net position of \$ 14,274,181.
+The Westgate CRA's total investment in capital assets, net of related debt, accounts for \$7,559,371 of the total net position of \$15,160,351.

-The Westgate CRA's primary fund, the General Fund, had fund balance at the end of the current fiscal year of \$6,092,208, an increase of \$1,006,086 from \$5,086,122 at September 30, 2019.
-A portion of fund balance totaling \$3,599,535 is committed for assets held for resale and \$1,120,008 committed for completion of 3 Transportation Planning Agency Projects.
-Unrestricted fund balance is \$1,355,825 at September 30, 2020.
+The Westgate CRA's primary fund, the General Fund, had fund balance at the end of the current fiscal year of \$7,055,341, a decrease of \$256,475 from \$7,311,816 at September 30, 2021.
+A portion of fund balance totaling \$4,080,449 is committed for assets held for resale and \$2,762,205 committed for completion of five Transportation Planning Agency Projects and \$19,688 of prepaid expenses.
+Unassigned fund balance is \$192,999 at September 30, 2022.

-In accordance with the Florida Statutes Chapter 163 Part III, the Westgate CRA uses the Redevelopment Plan as a guide for the annual budget.
-The Redevelopment Plan was amended in 2017 and includes six focus areas.
-The focus areas are based on the mandates of the Statutes, analysis of existing conditions and identification of opportunities and strategies needed to remove slum and blighted conditions in the CRA district.
-Focus Area 1 - Economic Development & Redevelopment prioritizes activities in the two primary commercial corridors, Westgate Avenue & Congress Avenue by devising a strategy and providing programs and incentives to stimulate economic development in those corridors.
+Palm Beach County Board of County Commissioners (BCC) created the Westgate CRA as a dependent special district in 1989 under Florida Statutes Chapter 163 Part III.
+The Westgate CRA's Redevelopment Plan guides the agency's budget and spending in accordance with the Statutes.
+The Redevelopment Plan is a live document, last amended in 2017 and includes six focus areas.
+The focus areas are based first on the mandates of the Statutes, second on the analysis of existing conditions and third on the identification of opportunities and strategies needed to remove slum and blighted conditions in the CRA district.
+Focus Area 1 - Economic Development & Redevelopment prioritizes activities in the two primary commercial corridors, Westgate Avenue & Congress Avenue by devising strategies and providing programs and incentives to stimulate economic development in those corridors.
+Focus Area 1 focuses also albeit to a lesser degree on the Okeechobee Blvd. and the Military Trail.
+Corridors.
 Focus Area 2 - Market Positioning highlights the benefits of investing in the CRA District to potential developers and business owners.
 Focus Area 3 - Housing responds to the obligations of CRA to facilitate the development of decent affordable housing in the CRA District.
 Focus Area 4 - Community Improvement puts in place a strategy to support crime prevention activities, property maintenance and clean-up and community events.
 Focus Area 5 - Infrastructure proposes program ideas needed to improve and develop a safe physical environment for residents such as installing streetlights, sidewalks, drainage system and public open spaces.
-Focus Area 6 - Planning for Redevelopment explores the best strategies to put in place to develop, fund and implement redevelopment programs that will improve the CRA District.
-It is the CRA's intent to revise the Plan every five years.
-The Agency will continue to use it to develop the annual budget.

-Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2020
+Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2022